Collection Site Refusals Are Serious – Employers Can Prevent Them

-“This whole thing could have been avoided if they inform drivers, but this driver has had a CDL since 2014 so I still believe he got p***ed off and marched out.”
+“This whole thing could have been avoided if they informed drivers, but this driver has had a CDL since 2014, so I still believe he got p***ed off and marched out.”

 – from an email from a colleague.

-This is a Refusal To Test.
-Under DOT regulations, a Refusal To Test is a violation that is treated the same as failing a drug or alcohol test.
+This situation is a Refusal To Test.
+Under DOT regulations, a Refusal To Test counts as a violation, just like failing a drug or alcohol test.

-Read more about the consequences of Refusal to Test.
+Read more about the consequences of refusing a test.

 What happens if you fail a DOT drug or alcohol test?